 Myofascial trigger release.
 20-30 massaging strokes in sore areas several times throughout the day can bring some relief.
 Use your thumb, fist, elbow, tennis ball or whatever feels good to you to press or rub the area for about 30 seconds.
 Click here for more information on self massage.

 Try a 10,000 lumen light to reset the sleep/wake cycle.
 For many with chronic illness, insomnia can be a problem.
 This might be from lack of exercise during the day, napping, pain, sympathetic surges, or a variety of other causes.
-My daughter sleeps better at night when she uses her light for 30 minutes first thing in the morning.
 This is the same light often used for people with seasonal affective disorder.
-Some say that it decreases fatigue and brain fog, but that has not been the case for us.
-Still, sleeping more reliably at night is wonderful!
+Some say that it decreases fatigue and brain fog, but it can also improve sleep at night.

 Pursed lip breathing.
 When shortness of breath occurs, try relaxing your neck and shoulders.
 Breathe in through your nose for two seconds while your mouth is closed.
 Count inhale, one, two.
 Purse your lips (like you will whistle) and breath out slowly and gently for four seconds.
 Count exhale, one, two, three, four.
 Practice this technique four to five times per day to improve your breathing over time.

 Be creative!
 Managing POTS is about finding a series of little tricks that work for you.
 Different techniques work for different people.
 Having trouble working at your computer?
 Try making a desktop on your recumbent bike and pedal slowly while you work to prevent blood pooling.
 Some with POTS use a massage table and lay face down as they work on their computer below them!
 There are many solutions, and the trick is finding what might work best for you.
 Good luck!